johnnithin08/Crime-Patrol-Ethereum-React/Readme.md

 `git clone`

 the repository.
-Next, navigate to the cloned directory and install the necessary Node.js modules with
+Next, navigate to the cloned directory into the client directory and install the necessary Node.js modules with

 `npm install`

 ## Install dependencies

- • Once dependencies are installed run truffle compile.

- • Ropsten network deployement - truffle migrate --reset --network ropsten

  • Copy the mnemonic in truffle-config.js to metamask to obtain the accounts and add the custom token with address “0x540e8BFa34E7445EF34436cA16411C993086DF53”.

- • Now run client and then npm start to start the Dapp.
+ • Now get into the client directory and then npm start to start the Dapp.

  • There are 3 cases of access for the Dapp :